John Skene, Lord Curriehill: Life

-He was born in 1549.
+He was born at Curriehill Castle south of Edinburgh in 1549.
 He was the sixth son of James Skene of Wester Corse (b.1505) and Janet Lumsden.
 The physician Gilbert Skene was an elder brother.
 Their lands were at Bandodle or Wester Corse, a manor in Aberdeenshire.

 In his own writings he mentions his travels, describing the appearance of a travelling salesman in Kraków in 1569.
 The writer Thomas Dempster mentions Skene's travels in the countries of Northern Europe and his fluency in their languages.
 James Melville of Halhill said he could give long speeches in Latin, and was "good, true, and stout".

 Skene enrolled or matriculated at the University of Wittenberg on 16 March 1570.

+As an advocate in 1578 he was involved in the case of Hew Campbell of Loudoun regarding his Provostship of Ayr.

 Skene's career was advanced by the marriages of his sisters to Alexander Hay, Lord Clerk Register, and Lord Blantyre, an exchequer official and one of the Octavians.
+He made an inventory of exchequer records, completed in April 1595, and made notes of the crown revenue and suggestions for the profitable management of royal parks.

 As joint Lord Advocate from 1589 to 1594, he was zealous in the prosecution of witches.
 He was appointed Lord Clerk Register and Lord of Session, with the judicial title of Lord Curriehill in 1594, serving until 1611.